Pension grants for schools, local authorities and music education hubs

 Independent settings

-We have provided funding to local authorities for pupils with education, health and care (EHC) plans, or SEN support, who are educated in independent settings, based on the number of such pupils for whom they commission places.
+We provided funding to local authorities for pupils with education, health and care (EHC) plan, or SEN support who are educated in independent settings, based on the number of such pupils for whom they commissioned places.
+From 2021 to 2022, this has been included in the basic entitlement factor funding in the high needs NFF.

 Paying the grant

-The Education and Skills Funding Agency (ESFA) pays the funding for maintained mainstream schools to local authorities, who are required to pay it to individual schools at the rates published.
+The Education and Skills Funding Agency (ESFA) pays the funding for maintained mainstream schools to local authorities, which are required to pay it to individual schools at the rates published.

 ESFA pays funding at the published rates directly to mainstream academies.